Dachshunds in Art

-This painting depicts Ziva, one of the two dachshunds belonging to one of her relatives, Ernest II Duke of Saxe-Coburg-Gotha.
+This painting is another example of dachshunds in art.
+It depicts Ziva, one of the two dachshunds belonging to one of her relatives, Ernest II Duke of Saxe-Coburg-Gotha.
 The dog is staring expectantly at the dancing monkey who is more interested in eating fruit than playing with the dog.
 The hat with its peacock feather visible in the background belongs to a Tyrolean musician.
 Beside the hat is a faience of 18th-century German origin.

 5. Otto Dix

 Unlike the other images in this list, The Match Seller has a darker theme.
 This bleak painting by Otto Dix is a part of his series showing the devastating plight of war veterans and was intended to shed light on the atrocities of war.
 It depicts an injured soldier’s grim existence as a match seller on the streets.
 He is a blind quadriplegic, and the passersby are either fleeing from him or ignoring his plight.
 There is a dachshund in the bottom right urinating on the stumps of his legs, to further highlight his woeful existence.